Table Of Contents

-Update: Peloton Recalls All Tread+ Treadmills
+Update: Peloton Treadmills Recalled

 “A 6-year-old child recently died after being pulled under the rear of the treadmill,” CPSC said.
-“In addition, Peloton has received 72 reports of adult users, children, pets and/or objects being pulled under the rear of the treadmill, including 29 reports of injuries to children such as second- and third-degree abrasions, broken bones, and lacerations.”
+“In addition, Peloton has received 72 reports of adult users, children, pets and/or objects being pulled under the rear of the treadmill, including 29 reports of injuries reported to children such as second- and third-degree abrasions, broken bones, and lacerations.”

-The Peloton Tread+ Treadmill recall affects model number TR01, which has a running deck space of 67 inches, a 32-inch high definition (HD) touchscreen and a slatted belt.
+The Peloton Tread+ Treadmill recall affects model number TR01, which has a running deck space of 67 inches, a 32-inch high definition (HD) touchscreen, and a slatted belt.
 The model number is printed on a black sticker located on the end cap in the front of the treadmill deck.

 These recalls began on May 5, 2021.